Invariance principle in dynamical systems: Some applications

-One of the first examples of physical measures for non-conservative dynamical systems are the the SRB measures \cite{Sin72,ruelle76,bowen2008} of hyperbolic systems.
+One of the first examples of physical measures for non-conservative dynamical systems is the SRB measures \cite{Sin72,ruelle76,bowen2008} of hyperbolic systems.
 The construction of SRB measures was generalized for partially hyperbolic diffeomorphisms.
 These measures are called $u$-Gibbs measures.
 An invariant probability measure is a $u$-\emph{Gibbs} if its $u$-disintegration is absolutely continuous with the Lebesgue measure along the unstable leaves.
 For partially hyperbolic diffeomorphisms, every physical measure is a $u$-Gibbs, see \cite{BDV}, but not every $u$-Gibbs is physical.

 Theorem~\ref{thm.lebesgue} provides a way to find physical measures that are non-hyperbolic.
-This appears in \cite{Viana-Yang} and \cite{CP}. \begin{theorem} Let $f:M\to M$ be a $C^r$, $r>1$, partially hyperbolic center-bunched and accessible diffeomorphism which is dynamical coherent and acts quasi-isometric along the center.
+This appears in \cite{Viana-Yang} and \cite{CP}. \begin{theorem} Let $f\colon M\to M$ be a $C^r$, $r>1$, partially hyperbolic center-bunched and accessible diffeomorphism which is dynamical coherent and acts quasi-isometric along the center.

 Suppose $f$ has minimal $u$-foliation and such that the $cs$-foliation is absolutely continuous.
-Then, if $\mu$ is a $u$-Gibbs with all center exponents equal to zero, $\mu$ is physical. \end{theorem} \begin{proof} By the minimality of the $u$-foliation, we have that $\mu$ is fully supported.
+Then, if $\mu$ is a $u$-Gibbs measure with all center exponents equal to zero, $\mu$ is physical. \end{theorem} \begin{proof} By the minimality of the $u$-foliation, we have that $\mu$ is fully supported.
 The $cs$-foliation being absolutely continuous implies that $\mu$ has $cs\times u$ product structure.
 Therefore, we can apply Theorem~\ref{thm.lebesgue} to conclude that the center disintegration is absolutely continuous with the volume measure along the center.
 The fact that the measure is absolutely continuous with respect to Lebesgue along the center and unstable implies that the disintegration of the measure along the whole center unstable manifold is volume.
-Then, using the absolute continuity of the stable manifold we conclude that $\mu$ is physical. \end{proof}
+Then, using the absolute continuity of the stable manifold, we conclude that $\mu$ is physical. \end{proof}

-\subsection{Anosov Flows}
+\subsubsection{Anosov Flows}

-One of the first examples of partially hyperbolic diffeomorphisms are the time one map, $\varphi_1:M\to M$, of the geodesic flow, $\varphi_t:M\to M$, in a negative curvature manifold $M$.
+One of the first examples of partially hyperbolic diffeomorphisms are the time one maps, $\varphi_1$, of a geodesic flow, $\varphi_t\colon M\to M$, in a negative curvature manifold $M$.
 As being partially hyperbolic is an open condition, any diffeomorphism $C^1$ close to $\varphi_1$ is also partially hyperbolic.